Contact Hero

 EmpowHer Grants

 Eligible Applicants: Female entrepreneurs 22 years of age and older with businesses registered and operating solely in the United States.
-An applicant’s business must make a social impact through its product or business model, must be earning revenue, and must not be more than 3 years old.
-To be awarded grant funding, applicants must self-report a credit score and agree to a third-party background check.
+An applicant’s business must make a social impact through its product or business model, be earning revenue, and not be more than five years old.
+To be awarded grant funding, applicants must be prepared to self-report a credit score and agree to a third-party background check.

-Details: EmpowHer grants support women who need early-stage business capital, a network of business advisors, or both.
-Grantees will have access to financial, marketing, leadership, and sector professionals who can advise on business focus, next steps, and longer-range planning.
+Details: EmpowHer grants support impact-focused female founders who need early-stage business capital, a network of business advisors, or both.
+For grant purposes, the age of a business is determined by the date of state registration or incorporation.
+Social impact is fundamental to grantee businesses, whether as a part of their business model or as the ‘why’ behind the business product.
+Grantees have access to the Advisory Circle – financial, marketing, leadership, and sector professionals who can advise on business focus, next steps, and longer-range planning.
 As an entrepreneur, you’re not alone: our network is full of people who have been in your shoes.

 Her Village Grants